 Like many of the churches in the area, Hartwood Presbyterian was occupied by both Northern and Southern troops.

 The Union Army occupied it for the most time.
 They set up camp there, causing great damage to the building.

 Hartwood Presbyterian was frequently the scene of contests between portions of the two armies, for its possession, but was finally left in the hands of the Federal Union Army.
 They used it for a hospital where the sick & wounded were brought.
-They were sometimes without physicians and many necessary comforts which were supplied as far as possible by the citizens both by their visits & their means.
+They were sometimes without physicians, and many necessary comforts were supplied as far as possible by the citizens, both by their visits and their means.